rejmanlukasz/k8s-example/README.md

     - it should scan container created from the CI rather than image directly from the Docker Hub
     - ignored the results from security scan as official image is waiting for being patched ;)
   - linting with `superliner`
-    - with default settings that should be adjusted based on the preferences
+    - default settings should be adjusted based on the preferences

 ## Deployment
 * manually with helm by running `helm install [NAME] chart`